Frequently Asked Questions

 • Making a pilgrimage to Mecca once in a lifetime, if one is mentally, physically, and financially able.

 • The Qur’an – generally believed by Muslims to be the divinely revealed word of God.
-Consists of stories of the prophets, references to nature, attributes of God, ethics and values, and commandments.
+Consists of descriptions of God and His monotheistic nature, stories of the prophets, references to nature, ethics and values, and commandments.

-• Sunnah – the example of the Prophet Muhammad (i.e., what he said, did, approved, disapproved, caused, ordered, or allowed to happen).
+• Sunnah – the example of the Prophet Muhammad (e.g., what he said, did, approved, disapproved, caused, ordered, or allowed to happen).

 • Ramadan is the month in which Muslims believe that the Qur’an was first revealed to the Prophet Muhammad.

-• Draw closer to God through good deeds and worship.
+• Draw closer to God through good actions and worship.

-• Internalize piety, willpower, and empathy for those less fortunate.
+• Develop greater piety, willpower, and empathy for those less fortunate.

 • The Ka’bah is the cube-shaped building covered with a black cloth in Mecca that is believed by Muslims to have been the first house of worship to God built by the prophets Abraham and his son Ishmael

 • Muslims throughout the world face towards the Ka’bah when they perform their daily prayers.
-Muslims also go around the Ka’bah during the hajj or pilgrimage to Mecca that is required of Muslims once in a lifetime if they are able to physically and financially to perform it.
+Following the example of the prophet Abraham (p), Muslims also go around the Ka’bah during the hajj or pilgrimage to Mecca which is required of Muslims once in a lifetime if they are physically and financially able to perform it.

 • Each of the five prayers has a window of time during which it can be performed.
 This time frame extends from an hour to as long as four hours depending on the specific prayer and the time of year, since the times shift seasonally and vary based on the length of the day.